wwadman/bess-sizing-using-household-data/README.md

   - Currently Tibber is supported, but other providers can be added.
   - At least one year of household load profile data is required to accurately estimate your future energy bill.
 - The Dutch [salderingsregeling](https://www.rijksoverheid.nl/themas/klimaat-milieu-en-natuur/energie-thuis/salderingsregeling) is abolished.
-- The battery minimizes the household's energy bill every day right after 13:00 (when tomorrow's prices are known) by scheduling charging and discharging for the next 24 hours.
+- In the simulation, the battery minimizes the household's energy bill every day right after 13:00 (when tomorrow's prices are known) by scheduling charging and discharging for the next 24 hours.
   - A linear programming optimizes this schedule.
   - The expected household load profile for the next 24 hours is estimated by a moving average of the last 4 weeks (same hour of the week, so each average is over 4 data points).
+  - Admittedly, most batteries in real life can operate in many other operational modes.
+This simulation only uses one that aims to minimize the expected energy bill.
+The current code structure can quite easily incorporate other modes.**
-- Currently, [DoD](https://en.wikipedia.org/wiki/Depth_of_discharge) is not modeled, hence the somewhat optimistic results in the example.
-Would you like to help improve this by becoming a contributor? :D
+- Currently, [DoD](https://en.wikipedia.org/wiki/Depth_of_discharge) is not modeled (yet**), hence the somewhat optimistic results in the results of the example simulation.

+**Would you like to help improve this by becoming a contributor? :D